lreccoling2024submission/Hard-Negative-OOS-ChatGPT/README.md

 The 'oos_in_training_results' folder contain results and code from evaluating the five datasets on BERT when we used:(1) in-scope and general out-of-scope (2) in-scope and hard-negative out-of-scope (3) in-scope, general out-of-scope, and hard-negative out-of-scope, in training.

+Additional Data:
-Additional Data (Note: the three tables were the only content in the respository edited after submission):
+Note: the tables were the only content in the respository edited after submission.
+The data in the tables is not new.
+They are taken from the json files in the "evaluation results" folder.

-Performance comparison between OOS data with the INS data of a BERT model via Softmax confidence score (table 3. in the paper)
+Performance comparison between OOS data with the INS data of a BERT model via Softmax confidence score (same as table 3. in the paper)

 |  Dataset  | AUROC General OOS | AUROC HN OOS | AUPR General OOS | AUPR HN OOS | FPR95 General OOS | FPR95 HN OOS |
 |-----------|-------------------|--------------|------------------|-------------|-------------------|--------------|